What do you do when you see the unexpected positive pregnancy test? Read more from Amelia Peck, LMFT.

 When You Don’t Expect the Unexpected (Pregnancy)

-Despite all those factors, one afternoon in January of 2018 while we were playing with our kids in that small apartment, something felt off.
-Nothing crazy, but I had been extremely tired that week and I suddenly got that question that can pop into your head out of nowhere, “Could I be pregnant?”
+Despite all those factors, one afternoon in January of 2018, while we were playing with our kids in that small apartment, something felt off.
+Nothing crazy, but I had been exhausted that week, and I suddenly got that question that can pop into your head out of nowhere, “Could I be pregnant?”

 Quietly, I opened the door and let him look at the test I took.
 While the percentages of false positives are low (most tests claim 99% accuracy), we felt there was a fair chance we were the other 1%.
 It was old.
 That was really our only reason.
 So I ran out and bought a pack of digital tests that claimed even more accuracy than 99%.
 Seeing that I am in relatively good health and didn’t take any medications that could trigger that false positive, our results were confirmed.

 Once we took a drive and realized a new baby was our new reality, I began to take the motions (and emotions) you do when you realize you are pregnant.
 However, since we moved so recently, I didn’t have any doctors in the area.
 So I took the recommendation of a close friend and set up my first appointment.